 (1:14) “I was advancing in Judaism beyond many of my contemporaries among my countrymen, being more extremely zealous for my ancestral traditions.”
 The Judaizers probably argued that their gospel went back to the traditions passed on from Jerusalem.
-But Paul has them beat: he was at the top of his class when it came to the “ancestral traditions” of Judaism.
-He not only had an incredible intellect, but he was also incredibly zealous.
+But again, Paul has them beat: he was at the top of his class when it came to the “ancestral traditions” of Judaism.
+He not only had an incredible intellect, but he was also incredibly zealous—a powerful combination.

 (1:15-16) “But when God, who had set me apart even from my mother’s womb and called me through His grace, was pleased 16 to reveal His Son in me so that I might preach Him among the Gentiles, I did not immediately consult with flesh and blood.”
 What accounted for Paul’s change in life?
 One word: God.
-Paul radically changed because Jesus had personally appeared to him.
+Paul radically changed because Jesus had encountered him on the road to Damascus.

 It would be very, very odd for a zealous Jewish rabbi to start preaching among Gentiles—given the hostility between the two groups in the first century.
 What could account for this?
 Again, one word: God.
 Once God spoke to Paul in such a palpable way, he didn’t need to go back to Jerusalem to hear a higher authority on the subject.
 Hence, Paul didn’t “consult with flesh and blood.”